nautobot/nautobot-app-bgp-models/README.md

 - Static Redistribution Policy (optional, string)

 ### PeerGroup
 This model represents common/template configuration for a group of functionally related BGP peers.
-It has a locally unique Name field, and additional fields including:
+It has a Name field and additional fields including:
 - Role (FK to PeeringRole)
 - VRF (optional, FK to a Nautobot VRF)
 - Update-Source `Interface` or `VM Interface` (optional, FK to Nautobot Interface/VM Interface)